 Academic Program Review Committee (APRC): Committee members are appointed for three and one-quarter year terms by DePaul's Faculty Council.
 Faculty from each of the University's colleges and schools are represented.
 New members are appointed in the Spring Quarter at the start of a new cycle and are oriented by the APR Chair.
 The APRC meets regularly during the academic year to lead the university's academic program review process and may from time to time call an executive session of its faculty members.

 APRC Director/Chair: The Academic Program Review process is directed by the APRC Director who also serves as Chair of the APRC.
 This person is appointed by the Provost of Academic Affairs.
-The APRC chair is a faculty member and is also a former APRC member.
+The APRC chair is a faculty member and is also an APRC member.

-APRC Ex-Officio members: In addition to these faculty representatives from each college and school, the APRC also includes non-voting ex-officio members as representatives from the following offices: Academic Affairs, Teaching & Learning Resources, the Office of Teaching, Learning, & Assessment, and the Office of Institutional Planning and Research.
+APRC Ex-Officio members: In addition to these faculty representatives from each college and school, the APRC also includes non-voting ex-officio members as representatives from the following offices: Academic Affairs, Center for Teaching and Learning (CTL), and the office of Institutional Research and Marketing Analytics (IRMA).
 Ex-Officio members serve as advisors to the committee as a whole and therefore do not serve on subcommittees that work directly with units participating in review.
-Ex-Officio members are chosen at the initiative of the APRC Chair in consultation with the Academic Program Review Committee and the Associate Vice President for Academic Affairs on an ad-hoc basis to advise the APRC and to share information from their offices as it supports the review process.
+Ex-Officio members are chosen at the initiative of the APRC Director/Chair in consultation with the Associate Provost for Student Success and Accreditation on an ad-hoc basis to advise the APRC and to share information from their offices as it supports the review process.

 Chris WorthmanChair, Program ReviewCollege of EducationChicago, Illinois 60604(773) email@example.com